Congressman: No NCAA antitrust exemption in athlete pay bill

 “That wouldn’t pass,” he said.
 “It’s legislatively impossible right now.”

 Congress’ primary focus is to set up a general framework that can evolve over time.
-He said it’s important to pass a bill to avoid a situation where a high school athlete compares and contrasts state’s different NIL laws while choosing a college.
+He said it’s important to pass a bill to avoid a situation where a high school athlete compares and contrasts states’ different NIL laws while choosing a college.

 “We believe a federal law is what’s appropriate to preempt all the state-by-state chaos,” Gonzalez said.
 “We all know it doesn’t make a whole lot of sense to have a high school student looking at different state legislatures and saying ‘I like Florida’s law better than Oklahoma’s law, so maybe I’ll go to the University of Miami.’